George Allen (American football coach): NFL head coaching career

-Returning to the Rams
+Return to the Rams

-In January 1966, Allen reached an agreement with owner Dan Reeves of the Los Angeles Rams to replace Harland Svare as head coach.
+On January 10, 1966, ex-Rams assistant coach Allen reached an agreement with Los Angeles Rams owner Dan Reeves to replace Harland Svare as head coach.
 He quickly faced a legal battle with Halas, who claimed that Allen's leaving was in breach of his Bears contract.
 (Halas accused Allen and the Rams of "chicanery.")
 The Bears' owner did win his case in a Chicago court but immediately allowed Allen to leave, saying he initiated the lawsuit to make a point about the validity of contracts.
 Halas would not be so magnanimous in an NFL meeting soon after when he attacked Allen's character.
 Upon hearing this, Green Bay coach Vince Lombardi joked to Reeves, "Sounds like you've got yourself a hell of a coach."